Qureshi1509/PRODIGY_ML_03/README.md

+hello viewer,
+As you can see the repository contains clearly a jupyter file and not a seperate dataset file .
 Unfortunately, due to the size of the dataset being excessively large I couldn't attach along .
 You can download it from the below link: https://www.kaggle.com/datasets/karakaggle/kaggle-cat-vs-dog-dataset